Flamenco/stackeditpro/Features.md

 # New Features
 ## Workspace Report
 View a report of your workspace.
-Available from `actions/workspace report`.
+Available from `Actions/Workspace Report`.

 The report includes:
 * File and folder counts